nikspyratos/toybox/README.md

 My TALL stack boilerplate for Laravel micro-SaaS/indie hackers.

-The toybox has a bit of everything - a grand tour of the Laravel PHP world, so to speak.
+The Toybox has a bit of everything - a grand tour of the Laravel PHP world, so to speak.
+Let's have some fun!

 Even if you don't need another boilerplate, perhaps the list of [recommended services](#next-steps---diy) will still give you a path forward, or the [scripts](bin) will give you something to work with.